eclipse/elk/docs/content/documentation/tooldevelopers/usingeclipselayout/advancedconfiguration.md

     weight: 20
 ---

-What we have learned so far about how automatic layout in Eclipse works was comparatively straightforward: the diagram layout engine looks for a diagram layout connector to get its hands at a configured KGraph, invokes the recursive graph layout engine, and asks the diagram layout connector to apply the results back to the original diagram.
+What we have learned so far about how automatic layout in Eclipse works was comparatively straightforward: the diagram layout engine looks for a diagram layout connector to get its hands at a configured ElkGraph, invokes the recursive graph layout engine, and asks the diagram layout connector to apply the results back to the original diagram.
 As you will have guessed, things _can_ become quite a bit more complex than that.

 On this page, we will look at customizing how layout runs are executed, including more advanced options as well as building up chains of layout algorithms executed in series as part of a single layout run.